peeter-tomberg/hapi-mongodb-promises/README.md

 - `insert(collection, document)` : Returns a promise that resolves with the array of items added.
 - `insertOne(collection, document)` : Returns a promise that resolves with the first item added.
 - `update(collection, query, update, options)` - Returns a promise that resolves with the result of the query
+- `remove(collection, query)` - Returns a promise that resolves with the result of the query

 This plugin also exposes some objects :